Mathpix/spectra-review-paper-competition/submissions/GANs.md

 Conditional GANs rely on feeding auxiliary information to the network.
 This can be an image (pix2pix)

+### different architectures

+The original GAN was a feed-forward neural network.
+Some proposed to use CNNs instead as they are specialized at modelling images (DCGANs [17])

+cycleGAN styleGAN UNIT MUNIT CYCLEGAN

 ## what if you have less labels: semi / self-supervision

 ## enhance resolution